-The practice was open between 8.00am and 6.00pm Monday to Friday.
-Appointments were from 8.10am to 5.00pm daily for a GP and from 9.00am to 5.30pm for a nurse practitioner or practice nurse.
-Extended surgery hours were offered at the following times on Mondays between 6.30pm and 8.00pm and Monday, Tuesday and Wednesday mornings between 7.00am and 8.00am.
-There were pre-bookable appointments that could be booked up to six weeks in advance; urgent appointments were also available for people that needed them.
+The practice was open between 8am and 6pm Monday to Friday.
+Appointments were from 9am to 12.30am every morning and 3pm to 5.30pm daily.
+Extended surgery hours were offered on Tuesday evenings between 6.30 and 8pm.
+In addition, pre-bookable appointments could be booked up to four weeks in advance.
+Urgent appointments were also available for people that needed them.
 Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.

-- 86% of patients were satisfied with the practice's opening hours compared to the CCG average of 79% and national average of 75%. - 80% patients said they could get through easily to the surgery by phone compared to the CCG average of 77% and national average of 73%. - 82% patients described their experience of making an appointment as good compared to the CCG average of 76% and national average of 73%.
+- 83% of patients were satisfied with the practice's opening hours compared to the CCG average of 79% and national average of 75%. - 89% patients said they could get through easily to the surgery by phone compared to the CCG average of 77% and national average of 73%. - 85% patients described their experience of making an appointment as good compared to the CCG average of 76% and national average of 73%.

-People told us on the day of the inspection that they were able to get appointments when they needed them.
+People told us on the day of the inspection that they were were able to get appointments when they needed them.